 I moved to Boston shortly after college.
 As a newly-minted healthcare professional, I wanted to work at ‘the big-name hospitals’.
 The ones I read about in medical journals and heard about on the news.

-These facilities were on the cutting edge of research and treatments, who had world-class providers on seemingly every medical team.
+These facilities were on the cutting edge of research and treatments, and had world-class providers on seemingly every medical team.
 Boston, in my mind, was at the forefront of new and innovative things in the medical field.
-It was the type of environment where I wanted to practice.
+It was the type of environment where I wanted to grow professionally.

 The city itself had the allure of big and busy, but at the same time felt small enough to be a ‘big town’.
-It was a place I would eventually call home.
+It was a place I now call home.

 After I moved, I immersed myself in all things healthcare.
 I also enthusiastically sought out grad school and was working on entrance requirements for a Graduate program to further specialize my skills and expertise.

-I was working full-time in a demanding job that I loved and embraced the challenges of each patient.
+I was working full-time in a demanding unit and I eagerly embraced the challenges of each patient.
 Grateful for the variety and complexity of each day.

 Exhausted Nurse: Things Get Shaky

-I felt like I was making a real difference, but that feeling faded when I got home each day.
-My personal life was slowly falling apart. #shambles
+I felt like I was making a real difference, but that feeling faded when I arrived home each day.
+My personal life was slowly falling apart.

 Homelife had gotten ‘complicated’ so I started working late and picking up extra shifts to avoid going home.
 My simple 40-hour work weeks soon became much more.
-Ask any nurse; there’s always an opportunity for overtime at the hospital.
+Ask any nurse; there’s always an opportunity for overtime and to pick up a shift at the hospital.

-My significant other and I were distant roommates.
+My significant other and I had somehow, over the years, become distant roommates.
 In our limited interactions, we picked fights with each other over the smallest of things.

 A Quick Fix…